 Big Data may Help in Curing Cancer

-9.6 million Deaths reported in 2018 due to cancer.
+9.6 million Deaths were reported in 2018 due to cancer.
 It has become a great scourge of our time.
 The most common cancers are lung, breast, colorectal, prostate, skin cancer, and stomach cancer.
 It is harming mankind and so it becomes important to eradicate the cause of cancer.
 This can be done utilizing big data analytics.
 That is collecting data from several sources and finding insights from it.
 Using these insights prevention can be done and life of people can be saved.

 What possesses a Challenge?